sakshi214/RTL-design-using-verilog-with-SKY130-technology/README.md

 ## To verify the synthesis
 - The netlist and testbench are fed to iverilog, which generates a vcd file.
 - Using this vcd file gtkwave is generated (which is same as output observed during RTL simulation).

+## Faster cells vs slower cells
+- Faster the charging/discharging of capacitor implies lesser the cell delay.
+- To charge/discharge the capacitance fast wide area transistors are used (has more area and power)
+- Narrow transistors incurr more delay, less area and less power.

 # DAY-2